Beginner's Guide to Spa & Hot Tub Care

 Clean the Spa Filter

-If your spa filter has a pressure gauge attached to it, the cartridge needs cleaned when the pressure rises 8-10 PSI higher than the freshly cleaned pressure reading, or when flow is noticeably reduced.
-If there's no gauge on your filter, just clean the filter on a regular schedule.
-I clean my own filter cartridge every 4-8 weeks, depending on how often I use the spa.
-If my hot tub is being used a few times per week, I'll clean the filter about every 4 weeks, or once a month.
+If your spa filter has a pressure gauge attached to it, the cartridge needs cleaning when the pressure rises 8–10 PSI higher than the freshly cleaned pressure reading, or when flow is noticeably reduced.
+If there's no gauge on your filter, just clean the filter on a regular weekly or biweekly schedule according to manufacturer recommendations for your hot tub.
+Cleaning frequency depends on the size of the filter, water capacity of the hot tub, and frequency of use.

-Replace your spa filter every 1-2 years, again depending on usage.
-The general rule of thumb is to change it every 10-15 cleanings, because that's what really breaks down a cartridge.
-Every time it gets cleaned, the fibers loosen up and it loses a little bit of its dirt trapping ability.
-Keep track of your spa filter's age and/or cleaning cycles, because at some point soon it's gonna be "Hasta la vista, baby!"
+Replace your spa filter approximately every 12 months, again depending on usage.
+The general rule of thumb is to change it every 10–15 cleanings, because that's what really breaks down a cartridge.
+Every time it gets cleaned, the fibers loosen up and it loses a little bit of its dirt-trapping ability.
+Keep track of your spa filter's age and/or cleaning cycles, and pay attention to the filter material, because at some point it's going to wear out and be ineffective.

 Clean the Spa

-Speaking of regular spa care, a full cleaning of all surfaces, the waterline and plumbing should happen whenever the spa is drained, which should happen every 3-4 months.
+You should drain your hot tub every 3–4 months, as well as conduct a full cleaning of all surfaces, the waterline and plumbing.
 Just be sure to NOT use any household cleaning products or soaps.
-If want to use cleaning chemicals on your spa surfaces, try something like our Spa Cleaner spray to keep out phosphates, nitrates and other contaminants that can negatively affect water quality.
+If want to use cleaning chemicals on your spa surfaces, try something like Natural Chemistry Clean & Perfect.
+Choose a quality cleaning product to keep out phosphates, nitrates and other contaminants that can negatively affect water quality.